ibmresearchuk/discovery-service-with-personality-insights/README.md

       -V, --version            output the version number
       -n, --name [name]        person name.
       -d, --dir [dir]          Directory to output results to.
-      -q, --quotes [quotes]    Use Watson Discovery Service to find quotes.
       -p, --personality        Use Watson Personality Insights.
   ```
 Use the `-n` flag to pass in a name to search on.
 Use the -`d` flag to specify a relative directory to write the results to.
 The following query will analyse the News dataset for articles about the tennis player Roger Federer: